Akashpatel2609/AI-Research-Assistant/README.md

-# 🤖 AI Research Chatbot
+# 🤖 AI Research Assistant

 A lightweight, retrieval-augmented chatbot that answers Computer Science research queries in real time.
 It uses multi-model embeddings, FAISS indexing, and Transformer-based reranking to deliver precise, low-latency responses via a simple CLI.